-Since the employee's working time is calculated in days rather than hours, the employer is required to implement a certain number of measures to ensure that the employee's workload remains reasonable (e.g., register the number of days worked, an annual meeting with the employee to discuss his or her work organisation and workload, a balance between his or her private and professional life, and his or her remuneration).
+Since the employee's working time is calculated in days rather than hours, the employer is required to implement a certain number of measures to ensure that the employee's workload remains reasonable (e.g., register the number of days worked, an annual meeting with the employee to discuss his or her work organisation and workload, a balance between private and professional life, and remuneration).
 These terms are customarily set out in the collective agreement providing for the forfait jours.

-The statutory working time for employees in France is 35 hours per week, meaning that any hours that employees are required to work in excess of this limit would normally be considered as overtime and paid at an increased rate.
+The statutory working time for employees in France is 35 hours per week.
+Any hours that employees are required to work in excess of this limit would normally be considered as overtime and paid at an increased rate.
 Overtime is calculated on the basis of actual hours of work (e.g., normal working time and performance of hours while on call).

 The company must comply with the following working time limitations:

-- maximum weekly working hours: average of 44 hours per week during 12 consecutive weeks with a maximum number of 48 hours per week;16
+- maximum weekly working hours: average of 44 hours per week during 12 consecutive weeks with a maximum number of 48 hours per week;25

 - maximum range of working hours: 13 hours (i.e., a minimum rest of 11 hours must be allowed to employees between two working days).

-Where no company collective agreement on overtime is in place, or where a CBA does not include any such provision, the following provisions of the Labour Code apply:
+Where no company collective agreement on overtime is in place, or if a CBA does not include any such provision, the following provisions of the Labour Code apply:

 - hourly rate increased by 25 per cent for each of the first eight hours of overtime (from the 36th to the 43rd hour, inclusive); and

-- hourly rate increased by 50 per cent for each hour after that.
+- hourly rate increased by 50 per cent for each hour after the 43rd hour.

 Overtime hours may not exceed a certain annual overtime quota.
 Every overtime hour performed above this limit must be compensated in the form of mandatory compensatory rest.

 The CBA may provide for a such a quota.
-Where there is no CBA or the CBA does not provide for any quota, the French Labour Code provides for a quota of 220 hours per year.18
+Otherwise, the French Labour Code provides for a quota of 220 hours per year.27

-It is possible to replace the payment of overtime hours by their equivalent in compensatory rest.
-Compensatory rest in lieu of pay may be implemented at the company either by a company or establishment collective agreement or, failing this, by an industry-wide convention or agreement; or by a decision made by the employer (usually for companies lacking union delegates), if neither the social and economic committee (or CSE)19 nor the works council nor, in the absence of these, the staff delegates (if any), are opposed.
+It is possible to replace the payment of overtime hours by the equivalent time in compensatory rest.
+Compensatory rest in lieu of pay may be implemented either by a company or establishment collective agreement or, failing this, by an industry-wide convention or agreement; or by a decision made by the employer (usually for companies lacking union delegates), if the CSE is not opposed thereto.

 In the absence of any staff representatives, compensatory rest in lieu of pay may be implemented at the employer's sole initiative.